Higher Gauge Theory with String 2-Groups: Gauge theory with the string 2-group

 \subsection{Application: A self-dual string solution}

-As stated in the introduction, one of the most pressing issues in higher gauge theory is the explicit construction of physically well-motivated examples of higher principal bundles with connection.
+As stated in the introduction, one of the most pressing issues in higher gauge theory is the explicit construction of physically well-motivated examples of higher principal bundles with connective structure.
 Obvious candidates for dynamical constraints on such connections are the self-duality equation for a 3-form curvature on $\FR^{1,5}$, as well as the self-dual string equation in $\FR^4$.
-The former should be closely related to a non-abelian formulation of the long-sought (2,0) superconformal field theory in six-dimensions; the latter will be considered in some detail below.
-A detailed study of solutions to the self-dual string equation is beyond the scope of this paper and has to be postponed to future work.
-The simplest case, however, is readily discussed.
+The former should be closely related to a non-abelian formulation of the long-sought (2,0) superconformal field theory in six-dimensions; the latter will be considered in some detail below in a simple case which is readily discussed.

-Recall that $k$ abelian self-dual strings \cite{Howe:1997ue} are described by a 2-form $B$ together with a function $\Phi$ satisfying the equation $H=\dd B=*\dd \Phi$ on $M=\FR^4\backslash\{x_1,\ldots,x_k\}$.
-The points $x_1,\ldots,x_k$ are identified with the locations of the $k$ self-dual strings, and the Higgs field $\Phi$ as well as the 2-form potential $B$ diverge at these points.
+Recall that $k$ abelian self-dual strings~\cite{Howe:1997ue} are described by a 2-form $B$ together with a function $\Phi$ satisfying the equation $H=\dd B=*\dd \Phi$ on $M=\FR^4\backslash\{x_1,\dots,x_k\}$.
+The points $x_1,\dots,x_k$ are identified with the locations of the $k$ self-dual strings, and the Higgs field $\Phi$ as well as the 2-form potential $B$ diverge at these points.

-One can readily translate the self-dual string equation to higher gauge theory, cf.\ e.g.\ \cite{Saemann:2012uq} or \cite{Palmer:2013haa}.
-Note that the spin group of the underlying spacetime was intrinsically linked to the gauge group in the 't Hooft-Polyakov monopole \cite{Prasad:1975kr} and the BPST instanton \cite{Belavin:1975:85,Atiyah:1979iu}.
-Therefore, a good choice of an interesting gauge 2-group for self-dual strings is the string group $\CS_\lambda^w$ of $\sSpin(4)\cong \sSU(2)\times \sSU(2)$.
+One can readily translate the self-dual string equation to higher gauge theory, cf.\ e.g.~\cite{Saemann:2012uq} or~\cite{Palmer:2013haa}.
+Note that the spin group of the underlying spacetime was intrinsically linked to the gauge group in the 't Hooft--Polyakov monopole~\cite{Prasad:1975kr} and the BPST instanton~\cite{Belavin:1975:85,Atiyah:1979iu}.
+Therefore, a good choice of an interesting gauge 2-group for self-dual strings is the string group $\CS_\lambda^{\rm w}$ of $\sSpin(4)\cong \sSU(2)\times \sSU(2)$.

-The self-dual string involving the connection of a principal $\CS_\lambda^w$-bundle is described by a $\aspin(4)$-valued 1-form $A$ on $M$ together with a $\au(1)$-valued 2-form $B$ and a $\au(1)$-valued function $\Phi$.
+The self-dual string involving the connection of a principal $\CS_\lambda^{\rm w}$-bundle is described by a $\aspin(4)$-valued 1-form $A$ on $M$ together with a $\au(1)$-valued 2-form $B$ and a $\au(1)$-valued function $\Phi$.
 These have to satisfy the equations